MerlinPCarson/gamma-spectra_denoising/README.md

 - load_templates.py

   Load template data file (default=data/templates.h5) and displays all data.

 - spectra_utils.py

   Helper functions for gamma-spectra processing.

+- compton.py

+  Functions for predicting Compton scatter.

+- build_dataset.py

+  Generates training data with varying level of noise and Compton scatter along with target data which is a radionuclide's template.

+- denoise.py

+  Tests trained model on validation data, generates plots to view the results.

 # Roadmap